 - The audit shall follow the guidance of the most recent American Association of State Highway Transportation Officials Uniform Audit and Accounting Guide for Audits of Architectural and Engineering Consulting Firms (“AASHTO Audit Guide”).

 A new or small consulting firm which does not have a relevant contract cost history to use as a base for development of an indirect cost rate or has not had a recent indirect cost rate audit may be eligible for a provisional indirect cost rate of 110% and/or a field rate of 75% for one year.
-Please contact the ACO for more information if you are interested in obtaining a provisional rate.
+Contact the ACO for more information if you are interested in obtaining a provisional rate.

 Annual Indirect Cost Rate Submittal Requirements

 In addition to the indirect cost rate audit report, the consulting firm shall submit additional documents in their annual indirect cost rate submittal as required by FAR, Federal Highway Administration (“FHWA”), the AASHTO Audit Guide and VDOT.
-The indirect cost rate submittal is due within 6 months of the consulting firm’s fiscal year end.
+The indirect cost rate submittal is due within six months of the consulting firm’s fiscal year end.

 The following documents shall be submitted electronically via email in the consulting firm’s annual indirect cost rate submittal to ACO@VDOT.Virginia.gov:

 - AASHTO Internal Control Questionnaire (“ICQ”) for Consulting Engineers form with all required attachments.